MicrosoftDocs/fabric-docs/docs/data-factory/pricing-overview.md

 ## Data Factory pricing meters

 Whether you’re a citizen or professional developer, Data Factory enables you to develop enterprise-scale data integration solutions with next-generation dataflows and data pipelines.
 These experiences operate on multiple services with different capacity meters.
-Data pipelines leverage **Data Orchestration** and **Data Movement** meters, while Dataflows Gen2 leverage **Standard Compute** and **High Scale Compute**.
+Data pipelines use **Data Orchestration** and **Data Movement** meters, while Dataflows Gen2 use **Standard Compute** and **High Scale Compute**.
 Additionally, like other Fabric experiences, the common meter for storage consumption is OneLake Storage.

 :::image type="content" source="media/pricing-overview/pricing-meters.svg" alt-text="Diagram showing the pricing meters for Data Factory in Microsoft Fabric.":::